Managing the Lifecycle of a Secure Container

 docker rm <container-id>

-To forcibly delete a running container, run the -f command.
+To forcibly delete a running container, use the -f option:

 docker rm -f <container-id>